Web Design Mistakes- Useless Websites

 Make sure your business cards have your site URL on them.
 Use your traditional marketing to highlight your website.
 Create offers that are only available on your website, such as downloadable coupons, and advertise them in your traditional ad campaigns.
 Use your imagination to drive traffic to your website.

 You must make sure your website is mobile friendly or your website will definitely be relegated to the list of useless websites.
-A large number of users today are looking for information while on the go.
+Many users today are looking for information while on the go.
 They may be in a new city and using their phone to find a business or a new restaurant.
 If your website is not responsive and mobile friendly, you are going to lose a high percentage of visitors to your site.
 These days you need a version of your website that looks good on a phone, tablet and computer screen.
 That’s why many of us today use responsive web templates that can detect which size screen the user has and displays the website version appropriate to the device.

 Finally, you should avoid flashy text effects and animated graphics if you want your site to stay off the list of totally useless websites.
 These types of cliche’ effects were popular 20 years ago but they are simply a distraction for today’s savvy internet user.